 Darren gained his Bachelor of Music in Piano from the Sydney Conservatorium of Music under Elizabeth Powell, as well as degrees in Law and Ancient History from Sydney University in 1998.
 In 2001 he graduated with a Masters in Piano from the Queensland Conservatorium, Griffith University where he studied with Natasha Vlassenko and Max Olding.
-Following this, in 2003 Darren spent time in Germany at the Musikhochschule Trossingen, working further on the solo Piano and Lieder repertoire.
-At around this time his interest in opera grew and he began to make this his primary area of interest.
-He completed a Masters in Opera Répétiteur at the Sydney Conservatorium with Stephen Mould and in 2014 graduated with an Artist’s Diploma in Opera Répétiteur from the highly regarded Guildhall School of Music and Drama, London, where he was accepted with a full scholarship and awarded the Leonard Hancock Memorial Prize.
+Following this, in 2003 Darren spent time in Germany at the Musikhochschule Trossingen, and around this time his interest in Opera grew and he began to make this his primary area of interest.
+He completed a Masters in Opera Répétiteur at the Sydney Conservatorium with Stephen Mould and later graduated with an Artist’s Diploma in Opera Répétiteur from the Guildhall School of Music and Drama, London, where he was accepted with a full scholarship and awarded the Leonard Hancock Memorial Prize.

-In 2014 Darren was a staff répétiteur for the Music Academy International Opera Program in Trentino, Italy, where Renata Scotto was a guest teacher, and was also invited to the Lisa Gasteen National Opera School in Brisbane, Australia working with, among others, John Fisher (The Met, La Scala), Robert Lloyd and Richard Hetherington (ROH).
+In 2014 Darren was a répétiteur for the Music Academy International Opera Program in Trentino, Italy, where Renata Scotto was a guest teacher, and was also invited to the Lisa Gasteen National Opera School in Brisbane, Australia working with, among others, John Fisher (The Met, La Scala), Robert Lloyd and Richard Hetherington (ROH).
 In 2013 he attended the Georg Solti-Peretti Accademia répétiteur’s course in Barcelona, Spain, where staff included Sir Richard Bonynge, Jonathan Papp and Pamela Bullock.
-Darren has also worked privately with Victor Morris (former Head of Music, English National Opera) in Sydney.
+Darren also worked privately with Victor Morris (former Head of Music, English National Opera).

 Darren has been the recipient of a number of grants and awards including from the Australia Council, Guildhall School Trust, the Leverhulme Trust, and the Opus 50 Charitable Trust as well as the Leonard Hancock Memorial Bursary at the Guildhall School.
 He has also been kindly supported by Mr Michael Crouch AO.